 (3) Listing Tiers

-Projects that do not meet the minimum requirements may still be featured on the site as untracked listings, as outlined in Item (3) below.
+Projects that do not meet the guidelines may still be featured on the site as untracked listings, as outlined in Item (3) below.

 - Inactive Listing - Projects that have been set to inactive status due to the absence of market data on at least one CMC-supported exchange or cessation of operations.
 To qualify for a reactivation review, the project must be able to demonstrate that the asset is actively traded with material volume on at least two CMC-supported exchanges.